Back to Blog

 Maximum Performance

-PageSpeed scores of 95-100 aren't exceptional for us — they're baseline.
-We're not fighting a platform for performance; we're optimizing freely.
+PageSpeed scores of 95–100 aren't exceptional for us — they're baseline.
+We're not fighting a platform for performance; we're optimizing freely from a fast starting point.

 True Ownership

 Clients own their code.
 No monthly platform fees beyond basic hosting.
-No dependency on a single vendor.
-The site exists independently of any platform's business decisions.
+No dependency on a single vendor's business decisions.
+The site exists independently of any platform's roadmap, pricing changes, or acquisition news.

 Future-Proof Foundation

-Next.js is backed by Vercel and used by companies like Nike, Netflix, and OpenAI.
+Next.js is backed by Vercel and used in production by Nike, Netflix, OpenAI, and most of the top-performing React sites in the world.
 The framework improves constantly.
-Building on it means building on a rising tide.
+Building on it means building on a platform whose growth benefits your site with no action required from you.

 The Honest Answer

 Webflow is the best no-code builder.
-If you're determined to avoid custom development, it's probably your best option.
+If you're determined to avoid custom development entirely, it's probably your best option in 2026.

 But "best no-code" isn't the same as "best."
-Custom Next.js development delivers results that Webflow can't match — at a higher upfront cost that pays off over time.
+Custom Next.js development delivers results that Webflow can't match — higher upfront cost, lower total cost of ownership, and no ceilings on what the site can become.

-The choice depends on your situation: where you are now, where you're headed, and what your website needs to do to get you there.
+The right choice depends on your situation: where you are now, where you're headed, and what your website actually needs to do to get you there.